panpann2305/dms1_blog/posts/hiimpan.md

 ![me](introduction/IMG_8986.jpg)

-Hello everyone, I'm An aka Pan, an Vietnamese girl now studying Digital Media at RMIT Melbourne.
-My MBTI type is ENFP-T, so you can see that I’m always full of energy, both in real life and in my design works.
-I discovered my passion for design in high school, and now I’m on a journey to explore and experience the vast world of design.
-I hope that those experiences, whether big or small, successful or unsuccessful, are still wonderful things in my life.
+"Hello everyone, I'm An, also known as Pan, a Vietnamese girl currently studying Digital Media at RMIT Melbourne.
+As an ENFP-T, I'm always bursting with energy—both in real life and in my design work.
+I discovered my passion for design in high school, and now I'm on a journey to explore and immerse myself in the vast world of design.
+No matter how big or small, successful or unsuccessful, I believe that every experience along the way is a wonderful part of my life."

 My life motto is: **Trust yourself, everything will be allright!**